 Some research shows that how you think about yourself can have a huge effect on how you feel.
 When we understand ourselves and our life negatively, we can end up seeing experiences in a way that confirms that belief.
 Instead, practice using words that promote feelings of self-worth and personal power.

 For instance, instead of saying, I am a loser.
 I won’t get the job because I struggled in the interview, try saying, I didn’t do as well in the interview as I could have, but it doesn’t mean I’m not going to get the job.

 2. Focus on One Thing at A Given Time

-Being aware of the current moment gives you to let go of negative or difficult emotions from past experiences that put us down.
+Being aware of the current moment lets you let go of negative or difficult emotions from past experiences that put us down.
 Begin by bringing awareness to routine activities, such as taking a bath, eating lunch, or exercising.
 Paying attention to the physical sensations, sounds, smells, or tastes of these experiences aids your focus.
-When your mind wavers, just bring it back to what you are doing currently.
+When your mind wavers, just bring it back to what you currently do.

 3. Note down Something You Are Grateful For

 Being grateful has been clearly linked with improved well-being and mental health, as well as happiness.
 The best-researched method to increase feelings of gratitude is to keep a gratitude diary or write a daily gratitude list.
 Usually, contemplating gratitude is also productive, but you need to get daily practice to experience long-term benefit.
 Find something to be grateful for, let it fill your heart, and bask in that feeling.

 4. Eat a Good Meal